• Free shipping on all orders

 • Pumpernickel

 All whole wheat products that your cat consumes should be fully cooked.
-The uncooked wheat can cause serious problems and maybe even the need for an emergency visit to the veterinarian’s office.
 In addition, with all these products, ensure there is nothing extra on or inside them, such as sauces, condiments, raisins, chocolate, or dairy products.

 Remember that feeding your cat food made with wheat should never be the main part of their diet.
 There are plenty of other treats and snacks made specifically for cats that are much healthier choices than bits of bread or pasta.